 A mailbox in email parlance is rather like a letterbox, but it collects emails instead of paper mail.

->

-> A mailbox has to always be connected to the Internet, or else emails would sometimes have nowhere to go and they would get lost.
-Hence your mailbox is not located on your computer, but on our servers which are connected to the Internet with nearly 100% uptime.
+A mailbox has to stay connected to the Internet, or else emails would have nowhere to go.
+Hence your mailbox is not located on your computer, but on servers which are connected to the Internet with very nearly 100% uptime.

->

-> Imagine your email account as somewhat like a butler, and somewhat like a postman.
-Depending on your email settings (instructions to the butler/post office), the account will:
+I imagine an email account as somewhat like a butler, and somewhat like a postman.
+Depending on your email settings (instructions to the butler/post office), the account may:

->

-> - let a particular email in, and send it to the mailbox on the server
+- let a particular email in, and send it to the mailbox on the server

 - refuse it admittance altogether